dentarg/auth0-blog/_posts/2018-02-20-laravel56-release-what-is-new.markdown

 ### 5. Single Server Task Scheduling

 Before now, if your app ran on multiple servers and the task scheduler was active on those servers, then your scheduled tasks also executed multiple times.
-However, in Laravel 5.6, you can schedule your task to execute on just a single server if your app runs on multiple servers.
+However, in Laravel 5.6, you can now schedule your task to execute on just a single server if your app runs on multiple servers.

+{% include tweet_quote.html quote_text=" In Laravel 5.6, you can now schedule your task to execute on just a single server if your app runs on multiple servers." %}

 ```php
 $schedule->command('launch:flasheavy')